Jonathan-Gaal/gemini-test/ai.md

-Prompt:  say something
-Response:
- The world is a fascinating place, full of stories waiting to be discovered.
+The world is full of fascinating stories waiting to be discovered.
 What are you interested in today?